 As with everything this will vary greatly depending on your situation.
 If you are crunched for time, or students have a sub, you might watch the film pretty much straight through over a couple of days or one block.
 For example, when I taught junior high exploratory, we had a long final block on the last day of class, but they did not need to take a final.
 So, we always just watched the whole movie of The Book of Life in Spanish to celebrate the end of the quarter.
 We used this basic movie guide to keep them on task.
 I do not ever grade while watching guides, but rather they help students focus.
 They might be a completion, accountability grade for 21st-century skills, but never based on correctness (who has time for that anyway?!).
 If you have a longer amount of time, I have found great success in spreading out a film over a few days or a week, only actually watching 20-30 minutes per day.
-How a typical day like this might look in a 45-minute class is: introduce/review the film, watch 20-30 minutes using a movie guide, do a five-minute mini partner or group discussion in Spanish over what they watched, close with a five-minute free write about what they watched.
+How a typical day like this might look in a 45-minute class is: introduce/review the film, watch 20-30 minutes using a movie guide, do a five-minute mini-partner or group discussion in Spanish over what they watched, close with a five-minute free write about what they watched.
 This would also make sure to get multiple modes of communication all in one class.
 To mix it up on a later day: start with a ten-minute Blooket review of characters, watch a film using the guide, play a quick review game (like the marker game) to wrap it up, or discuss your guide questions so far.
-You can see all of my ready-to-go movies guides together here.
+You can see all of my ready-to-go movie guides together here.

 What to do after a movie

 Depending on your goals there are many ways to wrap up a film or assess if needed.
-All of my movies guides come with a few post-film reflection questions in Spanish to discuss, plus a character matching.
+All of my movie guides come with a few post-film reflection questions in Spanish to discuss, plus a character matching.
 This page could be used as an assessment if needed.
 This could be given the next day after reviewing and discussing the film.
 One specific post-film example comes from a time when I was out of the state for a wedding in early November on a Thursday/Friday and then had a scheduled formal observation the Monday after in Spanish 1.
 (I know right).
 I introduced the character with my slideshow and used the film trailer before I left.
 Then, the students watched Coco with the sub while I was gone.
-On the Monday of my observation, we did a post-film “every day IPA” (Name & idea c/o Meridith White).
-The post-film day plan included 15 minutes of each task, interpretive, interpersonal, presentational.
+On the Monday of my observation, we did a post-film “everyday IPA” (Name & idea c/o Meredith White).
+The post-film day plan included 15 minutes of each task, interpretive, interpersonal, and presentational.

 - Interpretive – They used an authentic infographic about Coco and answered questions in English